MFG Lite - System DB and Login Implementation

 Rules

-• One company = one client.
+• One company = One Client.

-• Clientid used for tenant separation.
+• ClientId is used for tenant separation.

 SQL